jasonjb82/jasonjb82.github.io/about.md

 my love for computers and technology.</p>

 <p>After spending 5 years in Malaysia and building up my geospatial skills, I managed to secure a move
-to Adelaide,South Australia to continue to develop my skills and competencies on a wide range of multi-disciplinary projects.</p>
+to Adelaide, South Australia to continue to develop my skills and competencies working on a wide range of multi-disciplinary projects.</p>

 <p>In mid-2013, I moved back to Malaysia was based at a research organization that helped my develop my
 non-spatial data analytical and visualization skills using R. I have since been very actively developing my skills in R by utilizing it as much as possible in various roles.
-I also work on various personal projects using R, mainly to develop visualizations using open and publicly available datasets.
+I also work on various personal projects using R to produce visualizations using open and publicly available datasets.

 <p>I am currently helping the organization I am part off to better manage, analyse and visualize data that
 will hopefully lead to improved sustainable practises in businesses.
 I also volunteer with a local conservation